BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/events-api.md

 ```
 HEAD /v1/events
 ```
-... this endpoint allows checking whether the user has permission to read the events without starting the events stream.
+This endpoint allows checking whether the user has permission to read the events without starting the events stream.
 The response will be either `200 OK` if the user does have `events/read` permission on `/` or `403 Forbidden` otherwise.

 ## Server Sent Events